Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Sweep design.md

-##### Perform a parameter sweep on  Experiment 'SweepExperiment' in Project 'SweepProject
+##### Perform a parameter sweep on  Experiment 'SweepExperiment' in Project 'SweepProject'